aws-samples/amazon-sagemaker-amt-visualize/README.md

 ## VegaLite object does not show

-1. if using JupyterLab, graphic object should show
+1. If using JupyterLab within Amazon Sagemaker Studio, a graphic object should show.
-2. if using Jupyter notebook, change the render to default by `alt.renderers.enable('default')` in `reporting_util.py`
+2. If using Jupyter notebook, change the render to default by `alt.renderers.enable('default')` in `reporting_util.py`.

 ---